ryanjlittle/ticket-to-hide/README.md

 ```

 #### 3. Run verifier
-Switch to the machine to run the prover, or open a new console if running locally.
+Switch to the machine to run the verifier, or open a third console if running locally.
 Now set the `BENCHMARK_SERVER_IP` environment variable to the same value used for the prover.
 Additionally, set the `BENCHMARK_PROVER_IP` environment variable to the IP address of the prover (or 0.0.0.0 for local testing):

 ```
 export BENCHMARK_SERVER_IP=0.0.0.0